yWorks/yfiles-for-html-demos/demos/input/moveunselectednodes/README.md

 [You can also run this demo online](https://www.yfiles.com/demos/input/moveunselectednodes/).

-This demo shows a special input mode that allows you to move nodes without selecting them first.

-This is done by enabling the [GraphEditorInputMode#moveUnselectedItemsInputMode](https://docs.yworks.com/yfileshtml/#/api/GraphEditorInputMode#moveUnselectedItemsInputMode).
+This demo shows how the [GraphEditorInputMode#moveUnselectedItemsInputMode](https://docs.yworks.com/yfileshtml/#/api/GraphEditorInputMode#moveUnselectedItemsInputMode) can be constrained, e.g. with keys or custom hit testing.

 ## Things to Try